xtivia/speedray-cli/docs/design/docker-deploy.md

 * Does not require Docker CLI tools to be installed.
 * Requires cert files for access to remote Docker Machines.
 * Programmatic interface.
-* Requires more configuration on the part of Angular CLI.
+* Requires more configuration on the part of Speedray CLI.
 * Configuration imposes a learning curve on existing Docker users.
 * No Docker-Compose API support.
 Multi-container management features would need to be duplicated.
 * Maintenance effort to keep API updated.